Crowdfunding: how to fund your business idea

 - why they should fund your product

-- the timeframe for developing your product if your funding goals are reached
+- the timeframe for developing your product if you reach your funding goals

 - the incentives and rewards you will give them for funding your product.